 Sipping a hot cup of tea is always comforting when you’re under the weather, but it may actually do more than keep you warm.
 A study in the journal Proceedings of the National Academy of Sciences found that drinking five cups of black tea a day seems to supercharge T cells (a type of white blood cell that plays a key role in the immune response).
 After two weeks of drinking the tea, the cells produced 10 times more interferon, a chemical that actively fights viruses and helps stop them from replicating.

 If you prefer green tea, that can help, too.
-Along with quercetin (the beneficial flavonoid in blueberries), green tea also contains theanine, an amino acid that research shows may work with other polyphenols to give your immune system a boost.
+Along with quercetin, green tea also contains theanine, an amino acid that may work with other polyphenols to give your immune system a boost.

 1. Nieman, David C. et. al. “Upper respiratory tract infection is reduced in physically fit and active adults.”
 British Journal of Sports Medicine.
 2011; 45:987–992.